zalando/restful-api-guidelines/general-guidelines/GeneralGuidelines.md

 It is important to learn, that API First is **not in conflict with the agile development principles** that we love.
 Service applications should evolve incrementally — and so its APIs.
-Of course, our API specification will and should evolve iteratively in different cycles, each starting with draft status and early team and peer review feedback.
+Of course, our API specification will and should evolve iteratively in different cycles; however, each starting with draft status and *early* team and peer review feedback.
 API may change and profit from implementation concerns and automated testing feedback.
 API evolution during development life cycle may include breaking changes for not yet productive features and as long as we have aligned the changes with the clients.
 Hence, API First does *not* mean that you must have 100% domain and requirement understanding and can never produce code before you have defined the complete API and get it confirmed by peer review.
-On the other hand, API First obviously is in conflict with the practice of publishing API definition and asking for peer review after the service integration or even the service productive operation has started.
+On the other hand, API First obviously is in conflict with the bad practice of publishing API definition and asking for peer review after the service integration or even the service productive operation has started.
 It is crucial to request and get early feedback — as early as possible, but not before the API changes are comprehensive with focus to the next evolution step and have a certain quality (including API Guideline compliance),